dzhang32/tuni/README.md

 # tuni

-The goal of `tuni` is to generate unified IDs for identical transcripts called across different samples.
+The goal of `tuni` is to unify transcripts across different samples.

-## Background
+## Overview

-Transcript assembly tools can generate arbitary transcript IDs that differ between identical transcripts across samples.
+Transcript assembly tools can generate arbitary transcript IDs, which may lead to the same transcript being labelled with a different ID across samples.

-For instance, given two samples, `sample_1.gtf` and `sample_2.gtf`:
+For example, given two samples `sample_1.gtf` and `sample_2.gtf`:

 **sample_1.gtf**